thefrznrose/FireRecovery_Admin/README.md

 <<<<<<< HEAD

-# Big Sur Land Trust Fire Recovery Monitoring - Admin Timelapse Generation Frontend Overview
+# Big Sur Land Trust Fire Recovery Monitoring - Admin Timelapse Generation Frontend Overview:

 This repository is the frontend that the administrator (Jenny Jacox) can use to generate a timelapse from hiker uploaded images in an organized way.

 There are currently many flaws that need to be addressed, which I can help with, but I encourage you to take ownership over this project and make it your own.

-# The Technologies Being Used
+# The Technologies Being Used:

-## Next.js +
+## Next.js

 The framework being used is a version of react called Next.js, made by a company called vercel.
 Next.js is very powerful and popular in the industry, being the framework of choice by giants like OpenAi and Tesla.
-With that said there is a learning curve, and it looks intimidating if you do not have experience with react.
+With that said there is a learning curve, and it looks intimidating, but it is a lot of fun.
+I highly encourage using ChatGPT to learn it, but don't forget about the official documentation and stack overflow.

 ## Typescript